 There are only 2 things to consider before purchasing this tent:

-Despite only being a 2 person capacity shelter, this Tarra is a lot of tent in a small package.
-It is the strongest tent that Hilleberg offers and easily outperforms other 2 person tents in terms of durability, design and quality.
+Despite only being a 2 person capacity shelter, this Tarra is a lot of tents in a small package.
+It is the strongest tent that Hilleberg offers and easily outperforms other 2 person tents in terms of durability, design, and quality.
 This is really a high-end piece of gear and the price reflects that.